You will not find a more distinctive mountain anywhere in the world than Mt. Fuji.

 This website is excellent and tells you all you need to know about hiking to the top of Mt.
 Fuji.

-Mt.
-Fuji’s name meaning is debated, and its etymology is unclear.
-The current kanji (Japanese writing symbols) for Mount Fuji, “富 and 士, mean "wealth" or "abundant" and "a man of status" respectively,” but this doesn’t tell us much since Fuji’s name predates kanji, “and these characters are ateji, meaning that they were selected because their pronunciations match the syllables of the name but do not carry a meaning related to the mountain” (Mt.
-Fuji).
-Potential name meanings include the following: In the 10th century text The Tale of the Bamboo Cutter, Mt.
+The meaning of Mt.
+Fuji’s name is actually highly debated.
+Here are some theories: In the 10th century text The Tale of the Bamboo Cutter, Mt.
 Fuji’s name is said to come from the word “immortal” and the idea of soldiers ascending the mountain’s slopes (ancient samurai used the base of Mt.
-Fuji as a training area), other tales claim that Fuji’s name means “never ending,” while still others posit it means “without an equal” or “peerless one”.
+Fuji as a training area), other tales claim that Fuji’s name means “never ending,” while still others posit it means “without an equal” or “peerless one.”
 Even British missionary Bob Chiggleson chimed in at some point to suggest that the name comes from the Ainu word for “fire.”
 So many different definitions exist, but “perhaps Mount Fuji means all of the above.
 In Japan’s long and winding history, this mountain has always stood there strong, holding different meanings for anyone who ever stood in awe under its shadow” (The Meaning Behind the Name).
+Because of the location of the mountain (within what was the main route of travel in Japan in the 1600s), many people throughout history have had the opportunity to witness Fuji in all its splendor, meaning that it has been a focal point in many historical texts and artworks throughout the years.
+It’s said that in 663 a monk was the first to ascend the mountain, and that the first ascent by a foreigner was by Sir Rutherford Alcock in 1868 (The History Behind the Mountain).